-The Ocean Rights and Kinship Alliance (ORKA) is a network of people working to uphold and defend the fundamental rights of the ocean.
+The Ocean Rights and Kinship Alliance (ORKA) is a network of people around the Pacific (and beyond), who are working to protect the rights of oceans to thrive and be healthy, and to promote greater understanding of the cultural relationships and kinship we share with ocean life.
 Our members come from all corners of the Pacific Ocean, and beyond.
 We emphasise the diversity of our cultural and genealogical connections to the ocean, and the importance of maintaining this diversity.

 ORKA’s goals are: